evan-narayan/voithos/docs/index.md

+voi·thos (voï-thós) n.
+One who or that which assists; a subordinate or helper. — adj.
+1. Holding a subordinate or auxiliary place, office or rank.
+2. Affording aid; assisting.
+From the Greek βοηθός (voïthós)

+### Private Cloud Helper

 Voithos is a command-line toolkit used to deploy and manage the various services and utilities that make up private clouds.
 Voithos was formerly known as the Breqwatr Deployment Tool.